joshuaeckroth/csci431-website/notes/prolog.md

 % etc. etc.
 ~~~

-In each rule, we use commas to represent "AND," but (generally) do not write "OR" inside a rule.
+In each rule, we use commas to represent "and," but (generally) do not write "or" inside a rule.
 When required, which is rare, we can use semicolons.

 ## Negation as failure